 Understanding Audience and Empathic Design

 In the field of medicine, the doctor/patient relationship is seemingly straightforward, with a clear path for success.
 The physician's job is to understand their patient's condition, prescribe the best possible therapy, and evolve that therapy over time based on the results.
 But the starting point is the key.
 If the doctor doesn't take the time to understand the individual needs of their patient and instead makes assumptions regarding that need, the result will be less successful at best and catastrophic at worst (see: malpractice).
+Designing a digital product requires a similar approach to understanding your audience through empathic design research.
+As technology evolves daily, and user needs change rapidly, digital design projects demand heightened critical thinking.

 So what are these essential questions?
 While there are many, three questions rise to the top and must be adequately answered before all others, no matter the specifics of the project at hand: